 An entry-level auditor at PwC in the major city offices can expect to earn approximately £30k per year.
 Once qualified as a Chartered Accountant, an Auditor can expect to be earning more than £45k per year.
 After this point, the salary becomes more closely tied to performance.

 Prior to joining a Big 4 audit firm in 2015, I remember being very curious about how my salary would grow over time and what role I could find myself in after 3, 5 or even 10 years.
 As I assume most prospective PwC audit graduates are feeling the same way, I have put together the below comprehensive guide which should answer all the common questions around both career and salary progression.

 What is the normal career progression in PwC UK audit?

-Typical career progression within Audit at PwC UK involves 3 years as an Associate until fully qualified, 2 years as an Assistant Manager, 3 years as an Audit Manager, 3-5 years as a Senior Audit Manager and the rest of the audit career as a Director or Partner.
+Typical career progression within Audit at PwC UK involves 3 years as an Associate until fully qualified, 2 years as a Senior Associate, 3 years as an Audit Manager, 3-5 years as a Senior Audit Manager and the rest of the audit career as a Director or Partner.

 The two most common routes into an entry-level position at PwC are via a graduate scheme and the apprenticeship programme.

 The most common route is for University graduates to join the firm via a graduate scheme.
 This will allow graduate starters to become fully qualified accountants over a three-year period whilst working on client engagements.

 There is also the school leaver apprenticeship programme which allows those who don’t choose to go to University to join PwC from school or college and earn a professional accountancy qualification over a longer period of time.

 Before qualification, PwC employees are known as “Associates” to start with and gradually become “Senior Associates” as they gain experience.